sykesm/kubernetes-cpi-release/README.md

 of the volume are permanently deleted when the pod is deleted or moved to a different Kubernetes node.

-Pods are named after the BOSH agent it hosts and any Kubernetes objects related to the agent are labeled with the agent ID.
+Pods are named after the BOSH agent they host and any Kubernetes objects related to the agent are labeled with the agent ID.
 This allows for easy identification and selection.